 Rich is a driver for The Southwest Council's transportation program for residents of Cumberland County.

-Robert has been with the Southwest Council, Inc. since January of 2018 and serves as an Alcohol, Tobacco, and Other Drug Prevention Specialist.
-Robert provides evidence-based school and community wide-programs in Cumberland, Gloucester, and Salem County.
+Robert has been with the Southwest Council, Inc. since January of 2018 and serves as the Communications Coordinator as well as the YTAG Coordinator for Gloucester County.
+Robert also provides community wide prevention initiatives throughout Cumberland, Gloucester, and Salem Counties as a part of the coalitions team.
 He also assists in facilitating Camp YEY.

-When Robert isn’t hard at work he enjoys coaching his youth and high school baseball teams, as well as spending time creating memories with his friends and family.
+When Robert isn’t hard at work he enjoys coaching baseball at Triton Regional High School, playing sports, and spending time creating memories with his friends and family.

 Rowan University - BA Communication Studies & Journalism

-Angelica has been with the Southwest Council, Inc. since 2016 and serves as an Alcohol, Tobacco and Other Drug Prevention Specialist.
-She provides evidence-based school and community-wide programs in Cumberland County.
-Additionally, she helps to plan and facilitate Camp YEY.
+Alan has been with the Southwest Council, Inc. since February 2019 and serves as an Alcohol, Tobacco and Other Drug Prevention Specialist.
+Alan provides evidence-based school and community-wide programs in Cumberland County.
+He also assists in facilitating Camp Yey.

 Hanna has been with The Southwest Council since 2013.
 She is the coordinator for the agency’s Intoxicated Driver Resource Center.
 Hanna also assists with the Cumberland County Human Services Transportation Program and with the scheduling of counseling services.
 Additionally, Hanna is a member of the agency’s Wellness in the Workplace Committee.